mepc-org/mepc/content/que-estudiamos/gallery/index.md

 weight = 1  # Order that this section will appear.

-title = "**RED DE PSICOTERAPEUTAS**" subtitle = "*¿Querés iniciar terapia y no sabés por donde empezar a buscar?*"
+title = "**RED DE PSICOTERAPEUTAS**" subtitle = "*¿Querés iniciar terapia y no sabés por dónde empezar a buscar?*"

 [design.background]
   # Apply a background color, gradient, or image.